 A “discharge” in bankruptcy means that the debtor is legally free and clear of any obligation to repay certain debts.
 The creditor no longer has any right to demand or collect that debt.
 The debtor no longer has any obligation to repay it.
 11 U.S.C. § 727.

-For more information on discharge in bankruptcy see http://www.nolo.com/legal-encyclopedia/what-is-the-bankruptcy-discharge.html. (note that this is a private, third-party resource and its content has not been reviewed for accuracy in preparing these materials).
+Find more information on discharge in bankruptcy here (note that this is a private, third-party resource and its content has not been reviewed for accuracy in preparing these materials).